 “A welcoming world serenely combining light and shadow, reflection and calm.
-It wishes to belong to a country, to its history, to its geography without becoming a flat translation.
-It also aims to emphasise the fascination generated by rare encounters.”
-Jean Nouvel
+It aims to belong to a country, to its history, to its geography – without being a simple interpretation.
+And emphasise a fascination with unusual discoveries.”

 An environmental micro-climate

 Louvre Abu Dhabi’s design is set for the environmental-excellence rating ‘Silver LEED’ status.
 It has also achieved a Three Pearl Estidama Design Rating.

 The museum creates a comfortable microclimate.
 Thanks to passive cooling, inspired by designs in local culture and traditional regional architecture.
 Louvre Abu Dhabi also employs passive water and energy conservation and highly efficient heating, ventilation and air conditioning (HVAC) systems, as well as lighting and sanitary fittings.